 A voice-over script is just as important a part of the video clip as the video itself.
-When we make videos to order, the first step is to record the voice-over.
+When we at Alconost make videos, the first step is to record the voice-over.
 The animation is only created for the already completed recording.
 This helps avoid pauses (when the voice-over artist is silent but there is still action on screen) and ensures that what is happening on screen accords with the meaning of the scripted text.

 In this article, we will share some tips gleaned from our experience writing texts for voice-over artists.